benny-edlund/task-pool/docs/tutorial.md

 ```
 In this slightly contrived exampled some external api is used to generate and process `LargeData` objects supposedly in an asynchronous way that is out of our control.

-Instead of using an entire thread to wait for `future_data` to be ready we can immediately submit this future with the data processor to the pool and it will use the wait time in the pool to check when the future is ready and start the processing function as promptly as possible.
+Instead of using an entire thread to wait for `future_data` to be ready we can immediately submit this future with the data processor to the pool and it will use the wait time in the pool to check when the future is ready and dispatch the function as promptly as possible.

 This works for all future-like objects. [^2]